-Milliman, Inc. ("Milliman") has been engaged to review the methodology, assumptions and calculations used by Sony Life Insurance Co., Ltd. ("Sony Life") to determine the Market Consistent Embedded Value ("MCEV") as of March 31, 2019.
-Specifically, the scope of our review included the embedded value as of March 31, 2019, the sensitivities, the new business value and the movement analysis from MCEV as of March 31, 2018.
+Milliman, Inc. ("Milliman") has been engaged to review the methodology, assumptions and calculations used by Sony Life Insurance Co., Ltd. ("Sony Life") to determine the Market Consistent Embedded Value ("MCEV") as of March 31, 2020.
+Specifically, the scope of our review included the embedded value as of March 31, 2020, the sensitivities, the new business value and the movement analysis from MCEV as of March 31, 2019.

-The Board of Directors made a statement in its News Release Form dated May 20, 2019 that the methodology, assumptions and calculations have been made in accordance with the European Insurance CFO Forum Market Consistent Embedded Value Principles©1, with the following exceptions:
+The Board of Directors made a statement in its News Release Form dated June 9, 2020 that the methodology, assumptions and calculations have been made in accordance with the European Insurance CFO Forum Market Consistent Embedded Value Principles©1, with the following exceptions:

-- The reference rate used in the calculations has been defined as the government bond nominal spot rate curve rather than the swap rate curve as stipulated in the MCEV Principles. - The calculated value of MCEV is the value for the life insurance business of Sony Life only and not the consolidated value of Sony Life's parent company, Sony Financial Holdings Inc. - Group MCEV, as prescribed in the MCEV Principles, is not considered in this report, as the report is for Sony Life on a stand-alone basis. - With respect to Sony Life's subsidiaries and its equity-method affiliates, Sony Life has not evaluated their life insurance business but reflected the following values in the calculation of adjusted net worth: - AEGON Sony Life Insurance Co., Ltd. is valued at net asset value plus reserve for price fluctuations and contingency reserve, minus intangible fixed assets and reinsurance credits on modified coinsurance (to be amortized in the future), multiplied by the participation rate - Sony Life Singapore Pte.
-Ltd. is valued at book value under Japanese GAAP adjusted for unrealized gains (losses) due to foreign exchange rate movement (after tax) - · Other companies are valued at book value under Japanese GAAP
+- The reference rate used in the calculations has been defined as the government bond nominal spot rate curve rather than the swap rate curve as stipulated in the MCEV Principles. - The calculated value of MCEV is the value for the life insurance business of Sony Life only and not the consolidated value of Sony Life's parent company, Sony Financial Holdings Inc. - Group MCEV, as prescribed in the MCEV Principles, is not considered in this report, as the report is for Sony Life on a stand-alone basis. - With respect to Sony Life's subsidiaries and its equity-method affiliates, Sony Life has not evaluated their life insurance business but reflected the following values in the calculation of adjusted net worth: - AEGON Sony Life Insurance Co., Ltd. is valued at net asset value plus reserve for price fluctuations and contingency reserve, minus intangible fixed assets and reinsurance credits on modified coinsurance (to be amortized in the future) - SA Reinsurance Ltd. is valued at net asset value under US-GAAP, where most of the assets and liabilities are valued at fair value - Sony Life Singapore Pte.
+Ltd. is valued at book value under Japanese GAAP adjusted for unrealized gains (losses) due to foreign exchange rate movement (after tax) - Other companies are valued at book value under Japanese GAAP